A Certain Ratio \ I'd Like To See You Again + Singles [LTMCD 2438]

 Five bonus tracks have been added to this remaster.
 These include the 7" and 12" versions of dancefloor favourite Knife Slits Water, flipside Tumba Rhumba, an exclusive remix of Guess Who?, and overlooked 1983 single I Need Someone Tonite, the first ACR record to feature keys player Andy Connell.
 Design by AGIDI.

 13. Knife Slits Water (12" Mix)

-LTMCD 2438 is now deleted, and available as FBN 17 CD.
+LTMCD 2438 is SOLD OUT and now available as FBN 17 CD.

 "Class trip to the land of the good groove.
 Wish I'd been there - rhythmic sophistication developed under the influence of then-current disco, funk and South American music, and the five bonus tracks make for a very happy package" (Spex, 07/2005)

 "ACR had always been influenced by American disco and funk, but here that influence became more pronounced than ever.
 Opener Touch is perhaps the slickest, catchiest bit of R&B that Parliament never recorded, and Hot Knights features a swinging beat with some squishy analog synth to keep it bouyed.
 The highlight though is Axis, which features some truly jaw-dropping bass work from Jeremy Kerr and grooves languidly on a foundation of tightly syncopated beats and well-placed keyboard riffs" (brainwashed.com, 08/2005)